Ava Lowle Willing: Second marriage

 In September 1911, Ava and her daughter moved to England.
-They lived in her townhouse on Grosvenor Square in Mayfair, London (from October–April) and her country estate, Sutton Place in Guildford, Surrey (from May–September).
+They lived in her townhouse on Grosvenor Square in Mayfair, London (from October–April) and her country estate, Regents Lodge in Regents Park (from May–September).

 When World War I broke out, Ava became involved with the American Women's War Relief Fund and she served as the group's vice-president.

 On June 3, 1919, Ava married Thomas Lister, 4th Baron Ribblesdale at St Mary's, Bryanston Square in London and she was known as Lady Ribblesdale.
 Lister died six years later on October 21, 1925, at their townhouse on Grosvenor Square in Mayfair, London.
 They had no children together and after Baron Ribblesdale's death, she did not remarry.
 He was buried in the Lister vault at St Mary the Virgin Churchyard in Gisburn, Lancashire.

 In June 1940, she returned to the United States on the liner SS President Roosevelt as a war refugee, reclaimed her American citizenship, and became known as Mrs. Ava Willing Ribblesdale.